FOSSEE/st-scripts/using python modules/script.rst

 {{{ switch to next slide, What is a module? }}}

-So till now we have been learning about importing modules, now what is a module?
+Until now we have been learning about importing modules, now what is a module?

 A module is simply a file containing Python definitions and statements.
 Definitions from a module can be imported into other